 - Farmhouse Christmas Decor On A Budget

-- DIY Christmas Sign with Farmhouse Style
+- Believe Christmas Sign with Farmhouse Style

-- Rustic Christmas Advent Calendar
+- Farmhouse Advent Calendar

-Supplies for fabric Christmas trees:
+Supplies for fabric Christmas tree:

 - Strips of various patterns of homespun fabric ripped to 1” – 1.5” wide